ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Payload:
 {
    "access_token" : h'd08344a1 ...
-    (remainder of the Access Token omitted for brevity) ...', "token_type" : pop,
+    (remainder of the access token omitted for brevity) ...', "token_type" : pop,
    "expires_in" : 86400,
    "profile" : coap_dtls,